MassimoFoti/jasmineMatchers/README.md

 - `toBeVisible()`
   - Elements are considered visible if they consume space in the document.
 Even if they have both width and height set to zero
-  - In order for this matcher to work, the jQuery object must be part of the current document DOM
+  - In order for this matcher to work, the tested object must be part of the current document DOM

 - `toHaveAttr(attributeName, [expectedValue])`
   - expectedValue is optional, if omitted it will check only if attribute exists